 The GI is a measure of the rate at which blood sugar levels rise after eating a particular food.
-It can only be measured in carbohydrate containing foods.
-For more information about GI see our grains, breads & cereals page.
+It can only be measured in carbohydrate-containing foods.
+For more information about GI see our grains, bread & cereals page.

 So what should children be eating?

-Children need to eat a wide variety of nutritious carbohydrates for a healthy and balanced diet.
-It is beneficial to eat more of the lower GI foods, legumes, fruits and vegetables, dairy, and choose whole grain cereals as these provide more fibre, vitamins and minerals, and contain more natural sugars.
+Children need to eat a wide variety of nutritious carbohydrate-containing foods for a healthy and balanced diet.
+It is beneficial to eat more of the lower GI foods, legumes, fruits and vegetables, dairy.
+Choose whole-grain cereals and bread as these provide more fibre, vitamins, minerals, and contain more natural sugars.